 Other factors that may influence your success at finding work include:

 You may also find that some positions are advertised in the local newspaper such as the West Australian.
-This is mainly the case for part-time and temporary positions in the private sector such as at Catholic schools.
+This is mainly the case for part-time and temporary positions in the private sector such as for Catholic schools.

 We may be a little bit biased here, but our recommendation is to first enrol in a nationally recognised qualification (preferably with FTTA of course).
 Almost all schools require that you hold a nationally recognised qualification such as the CHC30213 Certificate III in Education Support or the CHC40213 Certificate IV in Education Support.
+As we have said a number of times, the Teacher Aide Combo is one of the best options (cost, time, skills, employability).

-Schools require their staff to hold a nationally recognised qualification as indicates that you understand all of the basics of working as a teacher's aide and that they get the best person for the job.
-For example, you may have read some of our other articles where we discuss research showing that untrained teacher's aides give students the answers 68% of the time; teachers only give students the answers 11% of the time.
-What this means is that the untrained teacher's aide are more concerned with task completion than conceptual understanding (something you will learn in your course).
-This has a big effect on learning outcomes.
+You may have read some of our other articles where we discuss research that showed how untrained teacher aides give students the answers around 68% of the time while teachers only give students the answers around 11% of the time.
+What this means is that people without proper training are more concerned with task completion than conceptual understanding (something you will learn in your course).
+This has a big effect on the learning outcomes of children.

-FTTA is the main provider for teacher's aide qualifications in WA.
+FTTA is the main provider for teacher aide qualifications in WA.
 Your other option is enrolling with a local TAFE.
 This is best if you are a younger student such as in year 12 and would prefer to be in class and in a similar environment to a high school.
 If you are considering an online program or blended (part online and part class), private providers like FTTA are more suitable.
 The majority of adult learners enrol with private providers.

 Your course has several components.
 Firstly, there is the theoretical (what we call the theory part) of your course.
 The theory part of your course involves a range of learning activities culminating in an assessment.
 These activities include:

-There are no essays or lengthy reports and most of the assessments are made up of short answer questions, case studies and mini projects relevant to your work as a teacher's aide.
+There are no essays or lengthy reports and most of the assessments are made up of short answer questions, case studies and mini projects relevant to your work as a teacher aide.
 We try to keep things as practical and as relevant as possible to your chosen profession.